Monkey Island 2: LeChuck's Revenge: Design and writing

+Overall principles

-According to Ron Gilbert and Tim Schafer, their overriding idea for Monkey Island 2 was to build an expansion of The Secret of Monkey Island's narrative scope and gameplay elements.
-With regard to the latter, Gilbert wanted the sequel to represent a more open-ended adventure game than that the previous title, which involved navigation of confined insular spaces.
+According to Ron Gilbert and Tim Schafer, their chief idea for Monkey Island 2 was to expand on The Secret of Monkey Island's narrative scope and gameplay elements.
+Gilbert wanted a more open-ended adventure game than the first game, where one navigates confined isolated areas.
 Consequently, he decided on exploration of multiple islands as the overarching feature of Monkey Island 2's gameplay.
-In August 1991, Gilbert described the then currently-developed sequel as the most nonlinear game that was under production at LucasArts during that period.
-Competing games in the genre such as Sierra On-Line's King's Quest IV served as a reference point for Gilbert: he intended the sequel to forgo those titles' tendency to render the protagonist dead upon the recognition of player-made mistakes in favor of a model that did not provide for this exacting element.
-This approach coincided with his earlier concept that had been applied in The Secret of Monkey Island, whose design was exclusive of events that prompted the player character's death so as to promote an emphasis on the title's narrative and puzzle-solving aspects.
-In the game, this is realized by Guybrush telling the story to his love interest Elaine Marley as a flashback; whenever a decision would lead to Guybrush's death (such as not escaping LeChuck's deathtrap), Elaine will interject that this can't have happened since Guybrush is alive telling her the story, allowing the player to retry.
-One of Gilbert's other ideas was that the average level of challenge in contemporary adventure games was insufficient and derogatory for their play value, and he thus sought to introduce an increased overall degree of difficulty to Monkey Island 2.
+In August 1991, Gilbert described the sequel as the most nonlinear game being produced at LucasArts at the time.

+Competing games in the genre such as Sierra On-Line's King's Quest IV served as a reference point for Gilbert: he intended the sequel to forgo those titles' tendency to kill the protagonist for player mistakes in favor of a more forgiving model.
+This approach coincided with his earlier concept that had been applied in The Secret of Monkey Island, whose design excluded events leading to the player character's death so as to emphasize the narrative and puzzle-solving aspects.
+In the game, this is realized by the story being told as a flashback by Guybrush to his love interest Elaine Marley; whenever a decision would lead to Guybrush's death (such as not escaping LeChuck's deathtrap), Elaine will interject that this contradicts Guybrush being alive in front of her, allowing the player to retry.
+One of Gilbert's other ideas was that the average challenge level in contemporary adventure games was too low and harmed their play value, and he thus sought to make Monkey Island 2 tougher overall.